Camera Icon

 Jump to contents:

-Scope and Content Note | Background | Processing Note | Series Descriptions | Fannie Stebbins Memorial Wildlife Refuge
+Scope and Content Note | Background | Processing Note | Series Descriptions | Publications | Fannie Stebbins Memorial Wildlife Refuge

 SCOPE AND CONTENT NOTE

 The records of Allen Bird Club provide insights into the founding, focus, activities and accomplishments of one of the oldest bird clubs in the nation.
-The earliest days of the Club are described through clippings and a handwritten constitution.
+The earliest days of the club are described through clippings and a handwritten constitution.
 Clippings document the organization of a “Bird Study Club” and its initial meeting at the Science Museum in Springfield with an election of officers, appointment of a committee to draw up a constitution and by-laws, and a plan to engage a well-known lecturer on the subject of birds to speak at the next meeting.
 The date of the first meeting was January 8, 1912.
-Another clipping reveals the beginnings of the Club’s long relationship with the Science Museum, then the Museum of Natural History.
-Grace Pettis Johnson, a founding member of the Club, was curator of the Museum of Natural History.
+Another clipping reveals the beginnings of the club’s long relationship with the Science Museum, then the Museum of Natural History.
+Grace Pettis Johnson, a founding member of the club, was curator of the Museum of Natural History.
 Johnson noted in her annual report to the City Library Association “the large additions to the museum, the formation of a bird club … and the addition of a lecture room, where several instructive talks have been given…” (June 6, 1912, Springfield Republican).
-Another clipping documents the Club’s budding activism: “The Club voted to send a letter to Senator H.C.
+Another clipping documents the club’s budding activism: “The club voted to send a letter to Senator H.C.
 Lodge asking him to support the McLean Bill providing government protection for migratory birds.”
-(January 7, 1913, Springfield Daily News.)
-The Weeks-McLean Act prohibited the spring hunting and marketing of migratory birds as well as the importing of wild bird feathers for women’s fashion.
+(January 7, 1913, Springfield Daily News) The Weeks-McLean Act prohibited the spring hunting and marketing of migratory birds as well as the importing of wild bird feathers for women’s fashion.
 It became effective on March 4, 1913.

 BACKGROUND